s-dousse/s-dousse/README.md

 ### Hi there, I'm Sarah 👋

-I'm a junior software developer and creative thinker, opening communication through my newly acquired coding skills.
+I'm a software engineer and creative thinker, opening communication through my coding skills.
 I code to connect with people, and I'm looking for impactful projects where my artistic mind and desire to learn can make a difference.

 I have eight years of work experience as an Illustrator / Art director (in-house and freelance).
 Through this and my education at Makers, I have carved out a few skills that will help start my career in software development. 👉 [My CV](https://github.com/s-dousse/CV)